Natural Solution for PCOS in Toronto

 What is PCOS?

-PCOS typically develops in late teens to early 20’s.
+PCOS typically develops in the late teens to early 20’s.
 It is the #1 reason for anovulatory infertility in women of reproductive age.
-The cause of PCOS it currently unknown, but may include several different genetic, environmental and lifestyle factors.
+The cause of PCOS is currently unknown but may include several different genetic, environmental and lifestyle factors.
 Current research emphasizes the need to incorporate nutritional, botanical and exercise prescription with pharmaceutical interventions.
 This has been shown to improve metabolic and fertility outcomes in patients with PCOS.2 This is where I come in, providing the coaching and support you need to be the best version of yourself.

 The Rotterdam Criteria states that two of the following are required for diagnosis: